GymMed/Bagisto-Vite-Parser/README.md

 ## Use Case

 [Dompdf](https://github.com/dompdf/dompdf) and its laravel wrapper, [laravel-dompdf](https://github.com/barryvdh/laravel-dompdf),
 only support direct CSS or external CSS file links.
 However, these CSS files require real relative paths, while Vite in Laravel uses hashed filenames to avoid name collisions.
-This library provides an easy way to retrieve the correct CSS paths from config/bagisto-vite, specifically designed for [Bagisto](https://github.com/bagisto/bagisto), not for general Laravel usage.
+This library provides an easy way to retrieve the correct CSS paths from **config/bagisto-vite**, specifically designed for [Bagisto](https://github.com/bagisto/bagisto), not for general [Laravel](https://github.com/laravel/laravel) usage.

 ## Usage

-In your config/bagisto-vite.php, add a new entry for your package under the viters section.
+In your **config/bagisto-vite.php**, add a new entry for your package under the viters section.
 Example:

 ```php
     return [